microsoft/windows-rs/docs/getting-started.md

 ## Initialization Code

 Inside of the main.rs file for the `spellchecker` crate, we'll start by adding the set up code.
 We'll initialize the COM runtime on the main thread.
-We'll make the `main` function return a `windows::runtime::Result` which is simply a standard `Result` type with the error hardcoded as a `windows::Error`.
+We'll make the `main` function return a `windows::runtime::Result` which is simply a standard `Result` type with the error hardcoded as a `windows::runtime::Error`.

 ```rust
 fn main() -> windows::runtime::Result<()> {